coxandrew/radiator/README.md

-## Welcome to The Pulse!
+## Welcome to Radiator!

-The Pulse is a flexible, pluggable status dashboard built on top of [Rails](http://rubyonrails.org) and [apotomo](http://apotomo.de).
+Radiator is a flexible, pluggable status dashboard built on top of [Rails](http://rubyonrails.org) and [apotomo](http://apotomo.de).
 It's designed for ease of use and beauty!

 ## Getting started